Back to Podcast Guides

 • Recheck the story after the state changes.

-Ben’s story is one of the strongest parts of the episode.
-He describes arriving at NSM under-resourced: supporting his son through autistic burnout, navigating his mother’s dementia, trying to serve clients and family, and repeatedly collapsing after holding too much.5
+Ben's story grounds the conversation.
+He arrived at Nervous System Mastery under-resourced: supporting his son through autistic burnout, navigating his mother's dementia, trying to serve clients and family, repeatedly collapsing after holding too much.

-The course gave him language and practices for what was happening.
-His window of tolerance had narrowed.
-He was moving between overwhelm, collapse, and recovery.
-The shift was not “be more positive.”
-It was learning to recognize signals earlier, rest before collapse, and create enough internal space to feel what had previously felt too threatening to approach.6
+The shift was learning to recognize signals earlier, rest before collapse, and create enough internal space to feel what had previously felt too threatening to approach.

-This maps onto the clinical idea that when arousal moves outside a tolerable range, behavior often becomes an attempt to regulate an autonomic system that feels too activated or too shut down.7
+This maps onto the clinical understanding that when arousal moves outside a tolerable range, behavior becomes an attempt to regulate an autonomic system that feels too activated or too shut down.2

 • enough resource to notice what is happening;